-Chikazu et al (20) demonstrated that the activity of COX-2 was essential in the osseointegration process.
-In addition, the first stage of the osseointegration involves an inflammatory phase (21, 22).
-The BIC percentage of implants in both 1st and 4th weeks evaluation could be explained by the fact that prednisolone prohibits the inflammatory phase of osseointegration.
+Chikazu et al. (20) demonstrated that the activity of COX-2 was essential for the osseointegration process.
+In addition, the first stage of osseointegration involves an inflammatory phase (21, 22).
+The BIC percentage at both 2 and 4 weeks could be explained by the fact that prednisolone inhibits the inflammatory phase of osseointegration.

-In the current study the implants were inserted after 4 weeks of prednisolone administration.
-In other words implants were inserted at the point that the acute phase of the disorder had been controlled and the treatment had entered its maintenance phase; this model would be more rational to be adopted in a human model.
-In accordance with the present design, Carvas et al (8) also inserted the implants following 6 weeks of methylprednisolone administration.
+In the current study, the implants were inserted after 4 weeks of prednisolone administration.
+Similarly, Carvas et al. (8) inserted implants following 6 weeks of methylprednisolone administration.

-At the first postoperative week, type of the newly formed bone around all implants was wowen.
-While in the 4th postoperative week the histological evaluation revealed lamellar bone around all of the implants.
-The change in bone types was along with the increase in samples BIC.
+At 1 week postoperatively, type of the newly formed bone around all implants was woven bone; while at 4 weeks, histological evaluation revealed lamellar bone around all the implants.
+The change in bone types was in line with the increase in BIC.

-One of the advantages of the current study design was that it provided the chance to investigate the short term effects of prednisolone on the osseointegration process without the interference of the background inflammatory disorder for which the corticosteroid had been administrated (i.e. lupus erythematosus).
-However, it could also be the weak point of the study design that disables the ability to prognosticate the fate of implant in patients with systemic disorders receiving short term corticosteroids.
+One of the advantages of the current study design was that it provided a chance to investigate the short-term effects of prednisolone on the osseointegration process without the interference of the underlying inflammatory disorder for which the corticosteroids may be administrated (i.e. lupus erythematosus).

-In conclusion, within the limitations of the current study, short-term administration of prednisolone has the potency to attenuate the osseointegration process which could be regarded as its side effect in treatment of patients with systemic disorders including lupus erythematosus, asthma, and allergies that are in need of implant treatment.
+In conclusion, within the limitations of the current study, short-term administration of prednisolone has the potency to attenuate the osseointegration process, which could be regarded as a side effect in treatment of patients with systemic disorders including lupus erythematosus, asthma, and allergies in need of dental implants.

 References